secretstartups/handbook/workflow/index.html.md

 **Steps for participants**
 1. Please host your Team Retrospective following the guidelines outlined in the [handbook](https://about.gitlab.com/handbook/engineering/management/team-retrospectives/).
 1. After the Team Retrospective is complete, please choose a subset some of your most interesting learnings to share company-wide in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
 Please try to group by these by our [CREDIT values](https://about.gitlab.com/handbook/values/).
 1. In the retro doc, if there is a learning that you would like to explicitely highlight, please add the text **highlight** at the beginning of the text.
-The moderator will highlight this along with other interesting learnings when they create the pre-recorded video.
+The moderator will highlight this along with other learnings listed in the retro doc when they create the pre-recorded video.
 1. If there are improvement tasks for your team from the previous retrospective, please provide an update on them in the retro doc.
 They will be verbalized during the Retrospective Discussion.
 1. If there are improvement tasks for your team in the current retrospective, please add them in the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
 They will be verbalized during the Retrospective Discussion.
 1. Add a checkbox in the table of the Retrospective planning and execution issue when your Team Retrospective is complete and when the retro doc is updated.